Society of Software Engineers Constitution

 qualifications.
 Consistent with all applicable federal and state laws and MSOE policies, this Organization and its

 subordinate bodies and officers shall not discriminate for or against anyone on the basis of race, gender, religion,

 culture, or sexual orientation.

 Section 2: Responsibilities of Members

-Members should attend all monthly meetings held by the Organization.
+- Members should attend all regular meetings held by the Organization.

-Members should attend events sponsored / held by the Organization if able.
+- Members should attend events sponsored / held by the Organization.

 Section 3: Types of Members

 - REGULAR members are those members who have earned at least 10 points in the current quarter and have the right to